isilderrr1/ShardLock/README.md

 *Note: As this is an unsigned binary, Windows Defender or Antivirus software might flag it.
 This is a common false positive for PyInstaller applications.
 You can safely allow its execution.*

+### 🍎 Linux & macOS Setup
+ShardLock is natively compatible with Unix-based systems.
+Since standalone binaries are currently provided only for Windows, Linux and macOS users should follow the source installation:

+* **Python 3.13:** Ensure you have the latest Python version installed.
+    * *Ubuntu/Debian:* `sudo add-apt-repository ppa:deadsnakes/ppa && sudo apt install python3.13 python3.13-venv`
+    * *macOS:* `brew install python@3.13`
+* **Permissions:** You may need to grant execution permissions to the scripts after cloning.

+Once Python is ready, proceed to the **Prerequisites** section below to install Poetry and dependencies.

 ### Prerequisites

 - **Python 3.13+**